DanG115/Bing2YT/README.md

 # 🏃‍♀️ Bing?
 Nah.
 Straight to YouTube! 🎯

-Are you tired of Bing Videos playing middleman in your precious YouTube viewing experience?
-Imagine clicking a video and being dragged into Bing's awkward embrace.
-Yeah... no thanks.

-This extension is here to save your time, your sanity, and your browser history.
-It automatically **yeets** you out of Bing Videos and delivers you straight to YouTube where you belong.
+Because Bing Videos is like ordering a pizza and getting a salad.
+This extension is the hero we need, saving you from Bing’s clutches and delivering you straight to YouTube like a package with Amazon Prime.
+Faster.
+Smarter.
+Install now and give Bing the silent treatment it deserves.

 ---